How do I read the tank gauge on my fuel tank?

 When should I have my heating system tuned up?

-We recommend having your annual tune up performed in the spring/summer seasons to be sure your system will be ready to operate safely and efficiently during the winter season.
+We recommend having your annual tune up performed in the spring/summer seasons so your system will be ready to operate safely and efficiently during the winter season.

 How often should I have my equipment serviced?

-We recommend servicing your heating system on an annual basis to ensure that it is running safely and efficiently.
+We recommend servicing your heating system on an annual basis so that your system runs safely and efficiently.

 Do you offer service contracts?